 We are more conscious now of what we eat, we don’t just wolf it down anymore.
 We feel more in tune with our bodies and far more creative with our cooking; having to combine a greater number of ingredients and textures to create delicious dishes.
+Veganism has made us focus much more on our diets and how they effect our body and mind.
 We have also learnt a lot more about nutrition and have come to realise that we are what we eat!
 And most mass-produced food is just not up to scratch.
 Food made in factories by machines just seems wrong, for a start, there is not love there.
-Our food needs love!
+Our food needs bags of love.

 We both found that when you begin to give up foods that are doing you no good (we all instinctively know what these are) fatty nibbles, alcohol, caffeine, sugar etc, it is tough.
-But the cravings gradually slip away and you feel uplifted and generally look back in wonder at how you kept going before, filling your body with junk!
-You body needs good fuel.
+But the cravings gradually slip away and you feel uplifted.
+Our bodies need good, clean, easy to digest fuel.
+Namely, plant based food.
+Foods that make you shine!

-A friend of mine said to me “Where the fun in it!” refering to a healthy diet.
+A friend of mine said to me “Where’s the fun in it?!” refering to a healthy diet.
 I can assure you, there is still plenty of fun in the Beach House, just minus the lamb chops.
 Healthy eating doesn’t have to be stuffy and rigid, there are endless recipes that are absolutely delicious and an incredible palate of ingredients and flavours to play with.
-It does take a little change of the palate and a new approach to the way that you eat and subsequently live, but after a while it is normal.
-Your palate becomes more sensitive, with less exposure to rich and overly seasoned foods and you can enjoy the subtle flavours of cooking and simpler foods.
+It does take a little change of the palate and a new approach to the way that you eat and subsequently live, but after a short while it becomes perfectly normal.
+Your palate becomes more sensitive, with less exposure to rich and overly seasoned foods and you can enjoy the subtle flavours of ingredients and simpler foods.

-This is not a puritanical vegan/ vegetarian blog, we ate meat for years ourselves and enjoyed it very much.
-We do however feel that there is a shift, people are realising that plants have to take a larger role in our diets, not just for our own sake, but to attempt to reverse the damage that we are doing to the earth.
+This is not a puritanical vegan/ vegetarian blog, we will never preach from an upturned potato crate.
+We ate meat for years ourselves and enjoyed it very much.
+We do however feel that there is a collective shift taking place, we are all realising that plants have to take a larger role in our diets, not just for our own sake, but to attempt to reverse the damage that we are doing to the earth.

-If you interested in learning more about a vegan/ vegetarian lifestyle, please see the ‘links’ section which is full of interesting veggie related blogs and sites or contact us at the B.H.K.
+If you interested in learning more about a vegan/ vegetarian lifestyle, please see the ‘links’ section which is full of interesting veggie related blogs and sites or leave a comment or email us (email@example.com).
 We’d love to hear from you.

-With a little bit of nutritional know-how, we believe that anybody can leave meat and dairy off their plates and live a very healthy, balanced and energetic life.
+With a little bit of nutritional know-how and bags of glorious veggies, we believe that anybody can leave meat and dairy off their plates and live a very healthy, balanced and energetic life.

 Here are some recent BHK posts about veganism: